 Preventing an Attack During Travel

-Travel may increase the risk of gout attacks.
-Travel not only increases stress, but eating and drinking patterns may change.
+Travel may increase the risk for gout attacks.
+Travel not only increases stress but eating and drinking patterns may change.
 Before traveling, patients should discuss preventive measures with their health care provider.
 The doctor may prescribe taking a corticosteroid at the first sign of a gout attack.
 In most cases, this stops the attack.